iflores12/iflores12.github.io/jekyll/_posts/2024-08-09-Understanding Git Part One.md

 To view your commit history run `git log`
 * You'll see output that has a commit, author, and date, with the commit message.
-* By default it will be ordered in reverse chronological order
+* By default, it will be ordered in reverse chronological order
 	* most recent commits are first
 * Use `-p` to show the diff of each commit
 * Use `--stat` to print out how many files were changed within a commit as well as how many lines were added and removed